ThinkbotsAreFree/sona/README.md

 a scripting language

-*from an objective situation, a subjective vision emerges by subtraction. vectors capture these contrasts and react accordingly.*
+*from an objective situation, a subjective perception emerges by subtraction. vectors capture these contrasts and react accordingly.*